 Problem: It's picture day, and your red, splotchy face is nowhere near photo ready!

 Solution: You can smooth uneven skin tone with a noncomedogenic concealer.
 Or for a lighter touch, try a tinted moisturizer.
 If you have a rash that doesn't go away, see a dermatologist.
 You could have eczema or an allergic reaction to your detergent, shampoo, or moisturizer.
 You may need a medicated cream to clear it up.

-Problem: He's going in for the big first kiss when your dry, chapped lips stop him in his tracks.
+Problem: Your man is going in for the big first kiss when your dry, chapped lips stop them in their tracks.

 Solution: Don't lick your lips.
 Instead of adding moisture, it will dry them out even more.
 Drink eight glasses of water a day to keep your whole body hydrated.
 Protect your most kissable asset with a layer of fragrance-free lip balm containing sunscreen and moisture-rich ingredients like beeswax, lanolin, or petrolatum.
 Don't share lip balm since it's a good way to spread cold sore viruses and more.

 Problem: Your friend leans in and asks, "What's that thing on your lip?"
 You're horrified.